matyjb/Lsystem/README.md

 '-' - rotate left by angle
 '[' - push state (position, rotation)
 ']' - pop state (position, rotation)
+'#' - increment line width
+'!' - decrement line width (line width >= 1)
+'@' - draw a filled circle with line width as radius '(' - decrement angle by one
+')' - increment angle by one
+'>' - multiply steps by steps multiply factor
+'<' - divide steps by steps multiply factor

 It is possible to pass custom commands in format of dictionary of `<stringToIndicateCmd>: (<CommandType>,<argument>)`